Scuba Diving Gear List – The Complete Dive Equipment Guide

-Mark your position for boats and other divers.
+Mark your position for boats and other divers with a surface marker buoy.
 Reel and whistle are included.

-We picked the DiveSmart 4ft Scuba Diving Open Bottom Surface Marker Buoy (SMB) Kit.
-It includes the reel and whistle and you don’t have to try to find the different pieces one by one.
+We picked the Seafard 4ft Red Scuba Diving Open Bottom Surface Marker Buoy (SMB).
+It includes the reel and clip, and you don’t have to try to find the different pieces one by one.

 The best pick for spare air is the Spare Air 3000 3.0 Kit.